 ]]>

 Comment on It’s A Mean, Mean, Mean World.
-Really? by Doug Smith http://www.thinkingteacher.ca/2015/05/10/its-mean-mean-mean-world-really/#comment-21 Sat, 23 May 2015 01:14:37 +0000 http://www.thinkingteacher.ca/?p=170#comment-21 I haven’t read much on terrorism, but perhaps it uses the guise of political activism for leaders to exercise personal control, power and maybe even wealth.
+Really? by Doug Smith https://www.thinkingteacher.ca/2015/05/10/its-mean-mean-mean-world-really/#comment-21 Sat, 23 May 2015 01:14:37 +0000 http://www.thinkingteacher.ca/?p=170#comment-21 I haven’t read much on terrorism, but perhaps it uses the guise of political activism for leaders to exercise personal control, power and maybe even wealth.
 In this sense, terrorism absolutely works.

 ]]>

-Comment on The Secret To Success by mr.m http://www.thinkingteacher.ca/2015/04/27/the-secret-to-success/#comment-15 Sun, 10 May 2015 18:56:32 +0000 http://www.thinkingteacher.ca/?p=158#comment-15 Thanks Jason.
-Great to hear from you and nice recovery there.
+Comment on The Secret To Success by mr.m https://www.thinkingteacher.ca/2015/04/27/the-secret-to-success/#comment-15 Sun, 10 May 2015 18:56:32 +0000 http://www.thinkingteacher.ca/?p=158#comment-15 In reply to Jason Fernando.

 ]]>

-Comment on The Secret To Success by mr.m http://www.thinkingteacher.ca/2015/04/27/the-secret-to-success/#comment-14 Sun, 10 May 2015 18:54:48 +0000 http://www.thinkingteacher.ca/?p=158#comment-14 What a nice comment.
-Thanks Catherine.
+Comment on The Secret To Success by mr.m https://www.thinkingteacher.ca/2015/04/27/the-secret-to-success/#comment-14 Sun, 10 May 2015 18:54:48 +0000 http://www.thinkingteacher.ca/?p=158#comment-14 In reply to Catherine Eberle.

 ]]>